This article was updated on August 26th, 2023

 4. Other Causes

 Heart failure, Cushing’s disease, changes in a dog’s electrolyte balance, and others can also cause clear pee.
 Each of these can lead to increased water excretion from the body, diluting the urine.
-Look also for increased drinking, increased appetite, coughing, exercise intolerance, or changes in behavior as well.
+Look also for any of the following signs that could help your vet diagnose the issue:

 Treatments for Clear Pee in Dogs